daveraees/WeatherGirl-frontend/README.md

         $ python3 ./app/app.py

-The files docker-compose.yml and Dockerfile contain instructions needed to build a docker image for the deployment in the
+The files docker-compose.yml and Dockerfile contain instructions needed to build a docker image.